zestze/chit-cpp/README.md

 # Chit Client and Server

-## current status
-- making changes to project structure, make shared headers available to client and server
-- make a test subdirectory in each folder
-- make shared into a library
-- make sure CMake works
-- make note that files that represent a class are capital, and others are lowercase

 ## Summary

-Chit is a simple chat service, written in C++11 that is based on a super simplified version of IRC.
+Chit is a simple chat service, written in Modern C++ that is based on a super simplified version of IRC.
 As of now, it creates chat rooms on demand, and allows for indeterminate amount of users.
 The chat options are simple, users can enter chat rooms (which will be created if one doesn't exist already), broadcast messages across the chat room, and exit the chat room.